aartur/mschematool/README.md

 ## PostgreSQL specific options

 * `dsn` specifies database connection parameters for the `postgres` engine, as described here: http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING
-* `migrations_table` optionally specifies the name of the table that keeps track of which migrations are already applied.
+* `migration_table` optionally specifies the name of the table that keeps track of which migrations are already applied.
 The default is `"public.migration"`.

 ## Sqlite3 specific options